 Action Description

-route53:ChangeResourceRecordSets This is required when a resource record set is
+route53:ChangeResourceRecordSets This is required for a resource record set is

 added or deleted or when the resource record

 set configuration is updated.

+route53:GetChange This is required for a resource record set is

+added or when the resource record set configu-

+ration is updated.

-route53:ListResourceRecordSets This is required when obtaining information of
+route53:ListResourceRecordSets This is required for obtaining information of a

-a resource record set.
+resource record set.